benngermin/epq/replit.md

 3. **Code Updates**:
    - Updated storage interface and all database queries
    - Fixed server routes to use new field names
-   - Updated admin panel bulk import functionality
+   - Updated admin panel forms to use new courseNumber and courseTitle fields
-   - Fixed Bubble API integration endpoints
+   - Fixed dashboard.tsx to use courseNumber for course lookup
+   - Updated question-set-practice-optimized.tsx to display both courseNumber and courseTitle
-   - All LSP errors resolved and application working correctly
+   - Fixed all TypeScript errors and application working correctly
+   - API now returns courses with proper structure: `{courseNumber: "AIC 300", courseTitle: "Claims in an Evolving World"}`

 ### Question Type Implementation (January 23, 2025)
 1. **Fixed Question Type Test Implementation**: